 You can also request that the three major credit reporting agencies place a “deceased alert” on your husband’s credit report.
 Make sure you send this request via certified mail with "return receipt requested.”
 Send copies of the death certificate to each of the three major credit-reporting agencies — Equifax, Experian and TransUnion — asking them to place a "deceased alert" on his credit report.
 Each of these agencies has specific requirements to place the alert on the files, so you will need to contact all of them:

 After placing the alerts on your husband’s credit files, you will want to obtain copies of your husband’s credit reports.
 Federal law entitles you to one free copy of your credit reports each year from each of the three credit reporting agencies.
 You can request them through a single central source at www.annualcreditreport.com or by calling 877-322-8228.
 In addition, as a Georgia resident, you are entitled to receive two additional copies of each credit report per year at no charge.
 To receive these additional copies, you must contact the credit reporting agencies directly.
-Please note that because of the pandemic, free weekly credit reports will be available until April 20, 2022.
+Please note that because of the financial impact of the COVID-19 pandemic, the three credit reporting agencies are offering free weekly credit reports through December 31, 2022.